Overview of Banks in Macau

 Net income: MOP 350.4 million (2019)

 BCM Bank is one of the leading locally incorporated banks in Macau.
 Founded in 1974, the bank is a major player in Macau’s financial sector, in addition to being a partner in several infrastructural projects.
 In 2005, BCM Bank became a subsidiary of Hong Kong-based Dah Sing Banking Limited.
 It currently operates 14 branches in Macau.

-The Novo Banco Group’s large network of business units and ties with African and Latin American countries allow the bank to support Chinese companies looking to expand their businesses and invest abroad.
-The bank’s only other overseas branch is in Shanghai.
+The Novo Banco Group’s large network of business units and ties with African and Latin American countries enable the bank to support Chinese companies looking to expand their businesses and invest abroad.
+The bank’s only overseas branch is located in Shanghai.

 In addition to the bank’s general commercial and insurance services, MCB offers SME financing, international trade, import and export financing, and customer deposits such as MOP/HKD saving accounts, MOP/HKD checking accounts, MOP/HKD time deposits, and USD/EUR time deposits.

 To break into investment banking, there are several important things to focus on.
 These include networking, resume, experience, and financial modeling skills.
-To learn more, explore our interactive career map….
+To learn more, explore our interactive career map:

 For banking careers, you will have a significant edge over the competition with our financial modeling courses.

-This has been a guide to the top banks in Macau.
+This has been CFI’s guide to the top banks in Macau.
 For anyone looking for a career in banking, this list is a great place to start your networking.
 Please also see these additional resources: